-The Time-Frequency settings consist of three parameters.
+The Time-Frequency Settings consist of three parameters.

-The Select trials window allows to review the single trials before performing time-frequency computation.
+The Select Trials or Select Files window allows to review the single trials before performing time-frequency computation.
 Individual trials can be excluded if needed.
 To exclude trial from further analysis a green checkbox adjacent to the trial number has to be unchecked.